roccomuso/netcat/README.md

 #### `bind(int)` - UDP only

-Bind the UDP Server/Client to listen on the given port and use the port set with `port()` only for outgoing packets.
+Bind the UDP Server/Client to listen on the given port and use the port set with `port()` only for outcoming packets.

 ## Events